mpvnet-player/mpv.net/docs/Manual.md

 ### show-menu
 Shows the context menu.

-### show-playlist
-Shows the playlist in the command palette and allows to play the selected entry.

 ### show-profiles
 Shows available profiles with a message box.

-### show-progress
-Shows a simple OSD progress message with time and date.

-### show-properties
-Shows available properties in the command palette and allows to display the property value of the selected property.

-### show-protocols
-Shows available protocols in the command palette.

-### show-recent
-Shows recently played files and URLs in the command palette and allows to select and play entries.

-### show-subtitle-tracks
-Shows available subtitles in the command palette and allows to activate the selected subtitle.

 ### show-text \<text\> \<duration\> \<font-size\>
 Shows a OSD message with given text, duration and font size.